cjmlgrto/mlgrto.com/_posts/2015/2015-03-27-macbook-pro.md

 ![MacBook Top-Left Display Corner](/uploads/blog/2015/2015-03-27-macbook-pro/IMG_8694.jpg)

 Besides the technology inside, what really sold the Pro to me was its gorgeous new Retina Display.
-At twice the pixels on screen, _everything_ looks so beautiful— especially OS X Yosemite.
+At twice the pixels on screen, _everything_ looks so beautiful — especially OS X Yosemite.
 I’m yet to do any proper design work on this screen, although I have tested and tried it out: switching from working on a non-Retina display, it’s much harder to see improperly aligned-pixels and so pixel-hinting on this can be troublesome.
 (Perhaps there are other methods out there I’m yet to discover.)

 ![The MacBook’s Hinge Tab](/uploads/blog/2015/2015-03-27-macbook-pro/IMG_8697.jpg)